25 June, 2024

 R. Linda:

-When we had the pandemic and everyone flocked to the markets and bought out every food item, we found ourselves buying food-to-table products from local farmers.
-Yes, it was expensive but when there are not enough food items on the market shelves you have little choice if you want to eat.
-The food from the farms was excellent and we ate more healthily than we ever had.
+During the pandemic, everyone flocked to the markets and bought out every food item.
+We found ourselves buying food-to-table products from local farmers.
+Yes, it was expensive, but when there are not enough food items on the market shelves, you have little choice if you want to eat.
+The food from the farms was excellent, and we ate more healthily than we ever had.

-Things did return to normal, with the only run on food items being when a nor'easter was coming our way.
-Then everybody makes a bread and milk run and if it is a hurricane, meat and meat, and more meat!
+Things did return to normal, with the only run on food items being when a nor'easter came our way.
+Then everybody made a bread and milk run, and if it was a hurricane, meat and meat, and more meat!

-On Sunday the entire state was under a tornado warning, yes, something new.
+On Sunday, the entire state was under a tornado warning—yes, something new.
 Everyone found this hard to believe.
-Yes, this tiny state has had a couple in the past, microbursts and such.
-But nothing like the midwest is subject to and a few straight-line wind bursts that flatten trees, nothing catastrophic.
+This tiny state has had a couple of microbursts, but nothing like the Midwest is subject to like tornados and straight-line wind bursts that flatten trees—nothing catastrophic.

-So the wife who always errs on the side of caution, suggested I run to the local market and pick up supplies of food, "Just in case."
-Mam was somewhat terrified, she'd never lived where there were tornados and this was a scary idea that she just might now live or not, through one.
-I ran to the market and there was nothing, I mean nothing on the shelves, so remembering the process during the pandemic, I stopped at the local farm stand near me home.
+So the wife, who always err on the side of caution, suggested I run to the local market and pick up food supplies, "Just in case."
+Mam was somewhat terrified that she'd never lived where there were tornados, and this was a scary idea that now she just might not live through one.
+I ran to the market, and there was nothing, I mean nothing on the shelves, so remembering the process during the pandemic, I stopped at the local farm stand near me home.
 I was amazed at the amount of meats offered, and I wasn't so sure any of them would go over well at home.

 Here look at this:

-I don't know where the mongoose came from, but I picked up 2 lbs. mystery meat eyes and all.
+I don't know where the mongoose originated, but I picked up 2 lbs. mystery meat, eyes and all.
 Yup, I did.
-When I got home I told the ladies of the shortage at the supermarket, but that I was able to procure for them 2 lbs. of ground beef.
+When I got home, I told the ladies about the shortage at the supermarket, but I was able to procure 2 lbs. of ground beef.
 Yes, I lied.
-I was able to take the eyes out and dump those in the bin.
-I threw the plastic wrapper away and put cello wrap over the mystery fare and with a magic marker I wrote, 2 Lbs.
+I took the eyes out and dumped those in the bin.
+I threw the plastic wrapper away and put cello wrap over the mystery fare, and with a magic marker, I wrote, 2 Lbs.
 Ground.
 And left it at that.

-Around 2 p.m. the sky had turned dark, there was a slight breeze, but no rain or lightning or even thunder.
-Mam had the local news station on and there was our weatherman from Denver doing the Colorado weather that he told us was really New Hampshire weather, but we know better.
+Around 2 p.m., the sky had turned dark.
+There was a slight breeze but no rain, lightning, or thunder.
+Mam had the local news station on, and there was our weatherman from Denver doing the Colorado weather that he told us was really New Hampshire weather, but we knew better.

 As it happened, Sean was over in Goffstown visiting a friend who had bought a piece of land and had a trailer on it as he waited for the builder to come and create his "dream home."
-Denver weather said, "If you are in a trailer you need to find shelter elsewhere."
-The tornado was gearing up, there was a black shelf cloud over Goffstown with a funnel forming.
-We could see it on the telly, so I rang up Sean and he said he knew, and he and his friend were at a house next door and ready to head for the basement if things got worse.
-He said there was a high wind and the lightning was fierce, but they were for the moment ok, except they were surrounded by trees.
+Denver weather said, "If you are in a trailer, you must find shelter elsewhere."
+The tornado was gearing up, and a black shelf cloud over Goffstown with a funnel forming.
+We could see it on the telly, so I rang up Sean, and he said he knew, and he and his friend were at a house next door and ready to head for the basement if things got worse.
+He said there was a high wind, and the lightning was fierce, but they were, for the moment, ok, except they were surrounded by trees.

-I told Mam and Tonya all that and as we were talking the funnel dissipated upwards, but the warning was still in effect.
-Sean texted that everything outside was returning to calm, the breeze had died down and the thunder stopped.
+I told Mam and Tonya all that, and as we were talking, the funnel dissipated upwards, but the warning was still in effect.
+Sean texted that everything outside was returning to calm, the breeze had died down, and the thunder had stopped.
 The storm was heading to Manchester.

 Oh no, O'Hare was in Manchester visiting the museum.
-Right away Tonya was on the phone ringing our eldest.
-He was in the basement with a bunch of smelly people said he in whispered tones.
-They were all anxious but they were in the basement, which also was smelly musty and not his cup of tea.
-Add to that someone's service dog was down there with them and it was whining and making everyone nervous.
+Right away, Tonya was on the phone ringing our eldest.
+He was in the basement with a bunch of smelly people, said he, in whispered tones.
+They were all anxious, but they were in the basement, which smelled musty and was not his cup of tea.
+In addition to that, someone's service dog was down there with them, whining and making everyone nervous.
 He said they were all blaming climate change and that Bernie Sanders wasn't crazy when he said climate change was a "huge" threat 8 years ago.

 "They are all down here saying they should have voted for Bernie.
 Good times down here in the cellar," he added.
-"Never in my life did I think I'd be huddling in a basement because of a possible tornado near me."
+"Never did I think I'd be huddling in a basement because of a possible tornado near me."

 "The cloud (with what is trying to turn into a funnel) is 7 minutes away from you," Tonya told him.